dhajjou/dhajjou/README.md

 **Manutan – Data Engineer (Apprenticeship)**
 📍 Gonesse, Île-de-France
-📅 Sep 2022 – Sep 2024
+📅 Sep 2022 – Present

+- 🧪 Designed and optimized data pipelines using Talend, Snowflake, and Azure Data Factory
-- 🧪 Developed automated tests to validate data flows (Talend, Snowflake, Azure)
+- 🧪 Developed automated tests to ensure data quality and reliability
 - 📥 Extracted and loaded XML data into Snowflake
 - 📊 Mapped and analyzed customer/sales data from diverse sources
 - 📘 Documented data governance connectors and profiled data with Informatica